 Dressing for Safe Travel in India

-We’re guessing what brought you to this post is your desire to a) be safe travelling in India and b) be culturally appropriate and respectful while travelling in India.
-Firstly: Thank You!
+I’m guessing what brought you to this post is your desire to a) be safe travelling in India and b) be culturally appropriate and respectful while travelling in India.
+So firstly: Thank you for reading!
 The world needs many more sensitive travellers like you.

 Secondly: Despite the warnings and cautionary tales, India is an incredibly rewarding place to travel, and the vast majority of female (and male) travellers who venture here do not experience any trouble.
-If you follow your common sense, keep an eye on your surroundings, and are aware of how you are perceived then it will increase your safety, too!
+If you follow your common sense, keep an eye on your surroundings, and are aware of how you are perceived when deciding how to dress for travelling India, then it will increase your safety, too!

 Do’s and Don’ts of dressing in India

-- Do look around you: Take note of what local women are wearing, what areas of the body they are covering, and take your queue from them (we’re not saying you have to buy a saree but if everyone around you is in shorts, you’re probably fine in the same).
+- Do look around you: Take note of what local women are wearing, what areas of the body they are covering, and take your cues from them (I’m not saying you have to buy a saree but if everyone around you is in shorts, you’re probably fine in the same).

 - Do ask if you’re not sure: Ask local friends if you have them, ask other hotel/hostel guests, or ask tour guides for feedback on what you’re wearing if you’re really not sure.

-- Don’t ever sunbathe topless.
+- Don’t ever sunbathe topless or skinny-dip.
 Even if you think no-one can see you, they probably can.
-And do you really want your nude top half going viral on WhatsApp?
+And do you really want your chest going viral on WhatsApp?

 - Do wear bright colours: Not only will they make your feel more cheerful, you’ll blend in to India’s rainbow of colour!